 - saber (n.)

-The Slavic words (cf. Russian sablya, Polish szabla "sword, saber") are perhaps also from German.
+The Balto-Slavic words (cf. Russian sablya, Polish szabla "sword, saber," Lithuanian shoble) perhaps also are from German.
 Italian sciabla seems to be directly from Hungarian.
 Saber-rattling "militarism" is attested from 1922.
 Saber-toothed cat (originally tiger) is attested from 1849.